Gynecomastia Healing Process

 scar was not affected in his final result.

-Treatment: If you have a wound breakdown, you will continue taping the entire incision except this isolated area.
-You will need to apply Neosporin twice daily using a q-tip and place a large band aid over it.
+If you have a wound breakdown, you will continue taping the entire incision except for this isolated area.
+You will need to apply Neosporin twice daily using a q-tip and place a large band-aid over it.
 This may take a few weeks to heal.
-Once the wound closes, you may notice the pigmentation slight darker than the rest of the incision.
+Once the wound closes, you may notice the pigmentation slightly darker than the rest of the incision.
 This is normal and will fade out in time.
-See photo below for example before and after wound breakdown.

 Seroma healing progression